mk2010329/OS_Project_Phase2/README.md

 - coded and debugged the parse methods of the Player.java with teammate.
 ### Mahodi Hasan Sabab
 ### Mohammad Hassam Tahir Khaili:
+- created player, game, client, and player classes.
+- made communication between server and the client possible
+- initiaaly added game logic (all game rules and handling of messaages when the game starts)
 ### Muhammad Khan: